wandb/docs/docs/guides/model_registry/model-management-concepts.md

 ## Model version
 A model version represents a single model checkpoint.
 Model versions are a snapshot at a point in time of a model and its files within an experiment.

 A model version is an immutable directory of data and metadata that describes a trained model.
-Add files that let you store (and restore) your model architecture and learned parameters.
+W&B suggests that you add files to your model version that let you store (and restore) your model architecture and learned parameters at a later date.

 A model version belongs to one, and only one, [model artifact](#model-artifact).
 A model version can belong to zero or more, [registered models](#registered-model).
 Model versions are stored in a model artifact in the order they are logged to the model artifact.
+W&B automatically creates a new model version if it detects that a model you log (to the same model artifact) has different contents than a previous model version.

 Store files within model versions that are produced from the serialization process provided by your modeling library (for example, [PyTorch](https://pytorch.org/tutorials/beginner/saving\_loading\_models.html) and [Keras](https://www.tensorflow.org/guide/keras/save\_and\_serialize)).

 <!-- [INSERT IMAGE] -->

 ## Model alias

-Model aliases are mutable strings that allow you to uniquely identify or reference each version of your registered model used a semantically-related keyword.
+Model aliases are mutable strings that allow you to uniquely identify or reference a model version in your registered model with a semantically-related identifier.
 You can only assign an alias to one version of a registered model.
-This is because an alias should refer to a unique version when used programatically.
+This is because an alias should refer to a unique version when used programmatically.
 It also allows aliases to be used to capture a model's state (champion, candidate, production).

 It is common practice to use aliases such as  "best", "latest", "production", or "staging" to mark model versions with special purposes.